OriginProtocol/origin/source/includes/resources/users.md

 - `profile`: Profile information a user chooses to reveal publicly
 - `attestations`: A list of 3rd party attestations that the user has added to their identity (see [Attestation documentation](#attestation) for details)
+- `identityAddress`: Ethereum address for the identity contract

 ## set